 Calculating Income Tax Late Payment Interest

-Delay in filing the income tax return, non-payment or short payment of advance tax and non-payment or short payment of individual installment or installments of advance tax payment of Income Tax as per the tax calendar would result in a levy of late payment interest by the Income Tax Department as per Section 234A, 234B and 234C of the Income-Tax Act.
+If an assessee fails to pay income tax (self-assessment tax or advance tax) on or before the due date, the assessee should pay interest and penalty.
+Delay in filing the income tax return, non-payment or short payment of advance tax and non-payment or short payment of individual instalments of advance tax payment of Income Tax as per the tax calendar would result in a levy of late payment interest by the Income Tax Department as per Section 234A, 234B and 234C of the Income-Tax Act.

 Interest under Section 234A